Rupesh17/MVVM-NYArticleTestApp/README.md

 The `ViewModel` is the component in charge of managing the state of each view, and any processing necesary of the data to be displayed / submitted.

 Moreover, the VM communicates with `Services and DataManagers` to fetch the data necessary for its view.

+## Models
+In project, models won't store business logic.
+They will only act as data stores..

 &nbsp;
 &nbsp;